javierarce/javierarce/README.md

 ### Oh, hello 👋

-This is embarrassing, but I spend too much time in front of a computer.
-I like playing with code, design, and illustration.
+My name is Javier Arce.
+I am a designer that codes, a programmer that draws, and an illustrator that is [very] enthusiastic about the World Wide Web.

 ### Some recent projects